Run your business like a boss by utilizing a contactless payment system

-- Payment networks that process contactless payments have the ability to detect attempts to use the same transaction information more than once.
+- Payment networks that process contactless transactions have the ability to detect attempts to use the same transaction information more than once.

-- Contactless payments do not require the cardholder's name to be passed between the card and the terminal.
+- Contactless technology do not require the cardholder's name to be passed between the card and the terminal.

-- Many contactless payments do not use the customer's actual account number when processing a payment.
+- Many contactless pay transactions do not use the customer's actual account number when processing a payment.

 Business owners win, too

-- Contactless payments process faster than traditional payment methods, which equates to shorter lines and better customer service.
+- Contactless and digital wallet payment technology process faster than traditional payment methods, which equates to shorter lines and better customer service.
 Similar to the security benefits to consumers, contactless payments make business owners less vulnerable since contactless payments do not transmit consumers' card information to the POS system.